rwieruch/blog_robinwieruch_content/the-road-to-learn-react.md

 * **State Management:** You have used React `this.setState()` and `this.state` to manage and access local component state.
 That's a perfect start.
 However, in a larger application you will experience the [limits of React's local component state](https://www.robinwieruch.de/learn-react-before-using-redux/).
 Therefore you can use a third-party state management library such as [Redux or MobX](https://www.robinwieruch.de/redux-mobx-confusion/).
 On the course platform [Road to React](https://roadtoreact.com/), you will find the course "Taming the State in React" that teaches advanced local state in React, Redux and MobX.
 The course comes with an ebook as well, but I recommend everyone to dive into the source code and screencasts too.
 If you liked this book, you should definitely checkout Taming the State in React.

+* **Connecting to a Database and/or Authentication:** In a growing React application, you may want to persist data eventually.
+The data should be stored in a database so that it can survive after a browser session and be shared across different users using your application.
+The simplest way to introduce a database is using Firebase.
+In [this comprehensive tutorial](https://www.robinwieruch.de/complete-firebase-authentication-react-tutorial/), you will find a step by step guide on how to use Firebase authentication (sign up, sign in, sign out, ...) in React.
+Beyond that, you will use Firebase's realtime database to store user entities.
+After that, it's up to you to store more data in the database which is needed by your application.

+* **Tooling with Webpack and Babel:** In the book you have used *create-react-app* to set up your application.
+At some point, when you have learned React, you might want to learn the tooling around it.
+It enables you to setup your own project without *create-react-app*.
+I can recommend to follow a minimal setup with [Webpack and Babel](https://www.robinwieruch.de/minimal-react-webpack-babel-setup/).
+Afterward, you can apply more tooling on your own.
+For instance, you could [use ESLint](https://www.robinwieruch.de/react-eslint-webpack-babel/) to follow a unified code style in your application.

+* **React Component Syntax:** The possibilities and best practices to implement React components evolve over time.
+You will find many ways to write your React components, especially React class components, in other learning resources.
+You can checkout {{% a_blank "this GitHub repository" "https://github.com/rwieruch/react-alternative-class-component-syntax" %}} to find out about an alternative way to write React class components.
+By using the class field declarations, you can write them even more concise in the future.

-* **Sample Projects:** After learning plain React, it is always good to apply the learnings first in your own projects before learning something new.
+* **Other Projects:** After learning plain React, it is always good to apply the learnings first in your own projects before learning something new.
 You could write your own tic-tac-toe game or a simple calculator in React.
 There are plenty of tutorials out there that use only React to build something exciting.
 Check out mine about building [a paginated and infinite scrolling list](https://www.robinwieruch.de/react-paginated-list/), [showcasing tweets on a Twitter wall](https://www.robinwieruch.de/react-svg-patterns/) or [connecting your React application to Stripe for charging money](https://www.robinwieruch.de/react-express-stripe-payment/).
 Experiment with these mini applications to get comfortable in React.

+* **UI Components:** You shouldn't make the mistake to introduce too early a UI component library in your project.
+First, you should learn how to implement and use a dropdown, checkbox or dialog in React with standard HTML elements from scratch.
+The major part of these components will manage their own local state.
+A checkbox has to know whether it is checked or not checked.
+Thus you should implement them as controlled components.
+After you went through all the foundational implementations, you can introduce a UI component library which gives you checkboxes and dialogs as React components.

-* **Code Organization:** On your way reading the book you came across one chapter about code organization.
+* **Code Organization:** On your way reading the book, you came across one chapter about code organization.
 You could apply these changes now, if you haven't done it yet.
 It will organize your components in structured files and folders (modules).
-In addition, it helps to understand and learn the principles of code splitting, reusability, maintainability and module API design.
+In addition, it helps you to understand and learn the principles of code splitting, reusability, maintainability and module API design.
+Eventually your application will grow in size and you will need to structure it in modules.
+So it's better you get started now.

 * **Testing:** The book only scratched the surface of testing.
 If you are not familiar with the general topic, you could dive deeper into the concepts of unit testing and integration testing, especially in context of React applications.
 On an implementation level, I would recommend to stick to Enzyme and Jest in order to refine your approach of testing with unit tests and snapshot tests in React.

-* **Asynchronous Requests:** You can substitute the native fetch API with third-party alternatives to perform asynchronous requests: [superagent](https://github.com/visionmedia/superagent) or [axios](https://github.com/mzabriskie/axios).
-There is no perfect solution to make asynchronous requests.
-But by exchanging the buildings blocks around React, you make the experience [how powerful it can be to have this flexibility](https://www.robinwieruch.de/reasons-why-i-moved-from-angular-to-react/).
-In frameworks you usually stick to one solution.
-In a [flexible ecosystem like React](https://www.robinwieruch.de/essential-react-libraries-framework/) you can exchange the solutions.

-* **Routing:** You can implement routing for your application with [react-router](https://github.com/ReactTraining/react-router).
+* **Routing:** You can implement routing for your application with {{% a_blank "react-router" "https://github.com/ReactTraining/react-router" %}}.
 So far, you only have one page in your application.
 React Router helps you to have multiple pages across multiple URLs.
-When you introduce routing to your application, you don't make any requests to your web server to fetch the next page.
+When you introduce routing to your application, you don't make any requests to your web server to request the next page.
 The router will do everything for you on the client-side.
+So get your hands dirty and introduce routing in your application.

 * **Type Checking:** In one chapter, you have used React PropTypes to define component interfaces.
-It is a good practice to prevent bugs.
+It is a general good practice to prevent bugs.
 But the PropTypes are only checked on runtime.
-You can go one step further to introduce static type checking on compile time.
-[TypeScript](https://www.typescriptlang.org/) is one popular approach.
-But in the React ecosystem, people often use [Flow](https://flowtype.org/).
-I can recommend to give Flow a shot if you are interested to make your application more robust.
+You can go one step further to introduce static type checking on compile time. {{% a_blank "TypeScript" "https://www.typescriptlang.org/" %}}" is one popular approach.
+But in the React ecosystem, people often use {{% a_blank "Flow" "https://flowtype.org/" %}}.
+I can recommend to give Flow a shot, if you are interested to make your application more robust.

-* **Tooling with Webpack and Babel:** In the book you have used *create-react-app* to set up your application.
-At some point, when you have learned React, you might want to learn the tooling around it.
-It enables you to setup your own project without *create-react-app*.
-I can recommend to follow a minimal setup with [Webpack and Babel](https://www.robinwieruch.de/minimal-react-webpack-babel-setup/).
-Afterward you can apply more tooling on your own.
-For instance, you could [use ESLint](https://www.robinwieruch.de/react-eslint-webpack-babel/) to follow a unified code style in your application.

-* **React Native:** [React Native](https://facebook.github.io/react-native/) brings your application on mobile devices.
+* **React Native:** {{% a_blank "React Native" "https://facebook.github.io/react-native/" %}} brings your application on mobile devices.
 You can apply your learnings from React to ship iOS and Android applications.
 The learning curve, once you have learned React, shouldn't be steep in React Native.
 Both share the same principles.
 You will only encounter different layout components on mobile than you are used to in web applications.

 <hr class="section-divider">